manibharath92/Chatbot/README.md

-# Rasa chatbot
+# Building Chatbot using RASA
-I used this Repository to create chatbots
+We used this Repository to create chatbots